 Indeed, greyhounds themselves should be given ample credit for the fact that greyhound adoption quickly became a well-known aspect of the companion keeping landscape.
 Still, they needed help from people willing to challenge the status quo at greyhound tracks and farms.
 Early adopters like Joan Dillon had begun in the 1970s and 1980s by asking at the track kennel on an ad hoc basis if she could take away or buy “used-up” racers.
 Within a decade, early adopters and supporters began founding non-profit, volunteer-run organizations that developed systematic relationships with specific track kennel operators and farms to save healthy greyhounds from euthanasia.
 Groups sprouted up everywhere across the US and Canada.

-By 1998 there were an estimated 200 adoption groups that had found homes for around 18,000 dogs.
+By 1998 there were an estimated 200 adoption groups that had found homes for many thousands of dogs.
 They set up networks of foster homes for ex-racers just off the track, where greyhounds could begin learning about life outside the industry and become more likely to be successfully adopted later.
 Volunteers, including the venerable “adoption coordinator” in each group, devised criteria for vetting potential adopters, evaluating “home check” visits and adoption applications, as well as other protocols for providing after-adoption advice and support to new greyhound guardians.
 A rich culture developed in the community dedicated to discussing greyhound habits, needs, breed-specific health issues, and retraining best practices.
 All these grass-roots, volunteer-run ventures, and the few dog tracks that had their own adoption programs, were united by dedication to the breed.
 What’s more, people could be quite fanatical about it, adopting many dogs over the decades.
 Greyhounds are like potato chips, as the saying goes.
 You can’t have just one!

 Still, there were arguments about how and why this was all taking place.
 “Are you PR (pro-racing) or AR (anti-racing)?” is a question that has preceded many interactions among greyhound advocates and adopters.
 Indeed, the adoption community is a politically diverse one, characterized by many open arguments and uneasy alliances.
 From the perspective of pro-racing adoption groups—some members of which are also current or aspiring “owners” of one or two racing greyhounds themselves, which makes them investors of a sort—the end of the industry means the end of NGA registry.
 This is unacceptable because PR adopters seek to continue adopting ex-racers, whom they believe to be far superior to greyhounds registered by the American Kennel Club, the unregistered greyhounds bred by farmers as rural coyote hunters, and certainly other breeds of sighthound.
 They find it exasperating that other greyhound lovers—anti-racing adopters—would profess such love for the breed, yet seek to destroy the breeders who supply greyhounds who become companion animals.